WebLintCode/Web-Bootcamp/projects/todo-app/instructions.md

                     myList.removeChild(element);
                 });
 ```
-        - In this function you must check that if input field is empty we shouldn't add any element to our list.
+        - NOTE: In this function you must check that if input field is empty we shouldn't add any element to our list.

-    b.2 hdlOnKeypress.
+    b.2) hdlOnKeypress.
 This function should take the "event" parameter so you can use keyCode inside your function
             Example:
 ```javascript
             var x = event.keyCode;